DoomBuoy/PCOS_Detection/README.md

 This structured and well-annotated dataset enables accurate and efficient analysis for PCOS detection and related research.

 Link for Dataset- https://www.kaggle.com/datasets/prasoonkottarathil/polycystic-ovary-syndrome-pcos

+# Setup:
+Run the SetYouUp.ipynb file to get started.

 ## Project Organization

 ```